 To apply a spray wax thoroughly wash and dry your car.
 With a microfiber buffing towel in one hand and your spray wax in the other, spray and wipe a small area at a time.
 Distribute evenly, then flip the towel to a dry side for a final buff.
 It’s that easy.

-It used to be that paste waxes were preferred because they offered better results.
-This is no longer the case.
-Many manufactures now offer liquid and paste versions of the same car wax formula.
+In the past, paste waxes were preferred because they offered great results.
+Nowadays, many manufactures offer liquid and paste versions of the same car wax formula.
 So, what’s the difference?
 It’s all up to your personal preference and method of application.
 Many people find paste waxes easier to apply by hand, whereas a liquid wax is necessary for machine application.

 For both liquid and paste waxes, a basic rule applies: less is better.
 With modern polymer waxes, it’s not necessary to slather on a heavy coating.
 A thin coat dries faster and wipes off easier.